My property in Hlíðar: What can I do?

 Neighborhood plans authorize the addition of tiny houses, greenhouses, and waste storage solutions to help residents adapt their homes to modern needs.
 This is particularly critical in older residential areas, where storage for garden tools, bicycles, or recycling can be challenging within the existing dwelling.

 Careful attention is also crucial in historic and cohesive neighborhoods to prevent unnecessary disruption to the area's character.
 Planning provisions and building guidelines that accompany the neighborhood plan impose various restrictions on the number, size, and placement of these structures on the property.
-In areas proposed for local conservation provisions, the conditions are stricter than in other areas.
+In areas proposed for neighborhood preservation, the conditions are stricter than in other areas.